 Children are taught in discrete groups according to their ability and the progress which the children make is regularly assessed to ensure that any child who is struggling to grasp a particular skill can be given adequate support to catch up.
-Pupils’ groupings may also change throughout the year based on teacher’s assessments.
+Pupils’ groupings may also change throughout the year based on regular assessment.

-Once children are in Year 1 they will continue to build upon their phonic knowledge, but they will also start to focus on reading for meaning, increasing their fluency and last but not at-all least enjoyment!
-The children will choose from books in a range of reading schemes designed to promote these reading skills such as Project X, Rigby Star and Collins Big Cat Phonics.
+Once children are in Year 1, they continue to build upon their phonic knowledge, but also start to focus on reading for meaning, increasing their fluency and also enjoyment!
+The children choose from books in a range of reading schemes designed to promote these reading skills.

 Children in Year 2 continue to choose from these reading schemes.
 As they grow in confidence and fluency they will be given the opportunity to apply their understanding of a text through completing written comprehension questions, allowing them to prepare for the skills they will need in Key Stage 2.